ISO/IEC 27007

-ISO/IEC 27007 is a standard on Information security, cybersecurity and privacy protection that provides guidance on managing an information security management system (ISMS) audit programme, on conducting audits, and on the competence of ISMS auditors, in addition to the guidance contained in ISO 19011.
-This standard is applicable to those needing to understand or conduct internal or external audits of an ISMS or to manage an ISMS audit programme.
-It was published on November 14, 2011 and revised on January 21, 2020.
+It builds upon the auditing guidance contained in ISO 19011.

+ISO/IEC 27007 is applicable to those needing to understand or conduct internal or external audits of an ISMS or to manage an ISMS audit programme.
+It was published in 2011, and revised in 2017 and 2020.

 It is part of the ISO/IEC 27000-series family of standards about information security management system (ISMS), which is a systematic approach to securing sensitive information, of ISO/IEC.
 It provides standards for a robust approach to managing information security and building resilience.